Arrioc/Portfolio-Database/index.md

   * Using a Studio 3T guide, I learned how to use profiling by applying profile queries, but first I needed to execute my module’s queries.
 I wrote all my queries and aggregations in MongoDB shell-style commands, first testing them in my original project for accuracy and then running them in IntelliShell.
 I did this because once the profiler is on, one can confuse oneself with bad entries that were logged.
 The profiler logged my entries, and then I ran profile-based queries given by the guide to investigate each query and aggregation.
 I honestly did not change as much as I wanted to in fine-tuning reads and writes because almost all my indexes proved to be speeding up reads and there were no needed indexes that I missed (Factor, 2020).

   * One feature of IntelliShell that I think is exceptional is that one can see the time an aggregation takes.
-I conducted research in many places, and most claimed that one cannot accurately time aggregations through a Mongo shell in version 2.6.12 (Stack Exchange Inc, 2012).
+I conducted research in many places, and most claimed that one cannot accurately time aggregations through a Mongo shell in version 2.6.12 (StackOverflow, 2012).
 I felt the milliseconds given were very consistent with real-time results when comparing queries.

   * ![Figure 2](https://user-images.githubusercontent.com/73560858/122122006-451d5380-cdfa-11eb-9022-69884cfae35d.png)
   * ###### Figure 2: An example of a profiling command showing 16ms on the aggregation “APIindustryReport” using Studio 3T.